 Treating trauma and avoidable health conditions are some of the most expensive ways to manage health—and they don’t start until someone is already suffering.

 Research shows that high-quality primary care leads to significantly better patient health and lower costs.1 How?
 It helps patients keep health issues in check before they become serious and costly and helps prevent unnecessary hospitalizations.2 But what does high-quality primary care entail?
 Certainly, an established, trusting relationship with a primary health care provider is vital.
 But excellent primary care goes a step further—many steps, in fact.

-- Investments in organizations that train the next generation of health care providers.
-We’re not just offering solutions in the here and now.
-We’re looking to the future.
-By investing in teaching programs like the UNC Physician Assistant Studies program, we’re training tomorrow’s health care providers and increasing access to primary care where it’s needed most.
+Investing in the next generation of primary care teams.
+We’re supporting organizations that train the next generation of health care providers, like the UNC Physician Assistant Studies program, and increasing access to primary care where it’s needed most.